geraldmogi/insitustress_and_lith_pred/README.md

 # insitustressprediction

-The purpose of this project is to predict maximum horizontal stress magnitude (sigma SHmax) using machine learning model.
+The purpose of this project is to predict effective maximum horizontal stress magnitude (Sigma SHmax) using machine learning model.
 In this project we use Random Forest Regressor.
 The dataset used is a dataset from well lost hill.
-We use several independent variables to predict the value of Sigma SHmax, below are the variables used:
+We use several independent variables to predict the value of "Sigma SHmax", below are the variables used:

  0   DEPTH                             (int64)
  1   Pore_Pressure                     (int64)